 - License Agreements

 - Facility Access Agreements

-- Other agreements, related to the expenditure of funds from research accounts, upon request
+- Other supplier agreements, related to the expenditure of funds from research accounts, when appropriate